Scanning Checks to Import Data and Images¶

 When the current handful of checks have been scanned, you will process each scan by clicking on its image in the left panel.
 When you click on a thumbnail image, the full image will appear in the top, right panel and its information will be displayed in the bottom, center panel in the Check section.

 In the Check section, enter the amount of the check.
 If the software did not detect the routing number, account number, or check number, you can add them here.
-Then hit Enter.
+Then press Enter.
 As you complete this step for each of the scanned checks, they are moved to the Ready tab.

 - Step 3